Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 You May Be Struggling at Work

-The Three of Pentacles could indicate you might get put on the dreaded PIP: what the HR call a performance improvement plan.
+The Three of Pentacles could indicate you might get put on the dreaded PIP: what HR people call a performance improvement plan.
 You likely do not want to be on this.
 It's more often than not a way for employers to track you and find a way to get you off the team . . . and for good.
-PIPs can be anxiety inducing.
-They're an old school business tactic.
+PIPs can be anxiety-inducing.
+They're an old-school business tactic.

 Often PIPs are associated with toxic workplace environments, so it's possible you could be in a doomed work environment.
 Even if you try your best, it may not be good enough for this team.
 They've decided to highlight all your shortcomings—to the point that they're splitting hairs.

 Or perhaps this card suggests your team is falling apart, and you need a backup plan for your protection.
 Something could be wrong with your group's priorities.
 For example, they could be putting material concerns above spiritual ones or have a poor code of ethics.

 The Three of Pentacles means that either your contributions are not up to par or the whole group is a mess.
 If you want to get back into good graces with your peers, then you should acknowledge the unique contributions of your teammates.
 Don't put yourself on a pedestal and act like the queen of the universe.
 This card is a reminder that you need to be humble and let people know you appreciate them for their experience and knowledge.